vault27/Foundation/crypto.md

 Encryption is the process of securely encoding data in such a way that only authorized users with a key or password can decrypt the data to reveal the original.

+## Key Exchange

+- Diffie Hellman(more and more used today)
+  - Diffie Hellman
+  - DHE(ethemeral, short lived) - secret numbers generated on server and client are generated again for every session
+  - ECDH(ecliptic curve) - variant of the Diffie–Hellman protocol using elliptic-curve cryptography.
+The main advantage of ECDHE is that it is significantly faster than DHE
+  - ECDHE(becoming the primary)  - best
+- RSA(used from 1970s) - deprecated, large key size, no PFS, slow
+- PSK

+Ephemeral ECDH w/ RSA Certs - is used everywhere
+Ecliptic Curve allows much smaller keys
+DH provides forward secrecy and perfect(DHE) forward secrecy, which are required for TLS 1.3
+ECDHE by itself is worthless against an active attacker -- there's no way to tie the received ECDH key to the site you're trying to visit, so an attacker could just send their own ECDH key.
+This is because ECDHE is ephemeral, meaning that the server's ECDH key isn't in its certificate.
+So, the server signs its ECDH key using RSA, with the RSA public key being the thing in the server's certificate
+ECDH is a variant of Diffie-Hellman where elliptic curve mathematics is used instead of the modular arithmetic used in traditional DH.
+This allows for smaller key sizes while still providing strong security.
+X25519 is a specific implementation of ECDH, where the elliptic curve Curve25519 is used to perform the key exchange.

+### DH algorithm

+- DH is based on group theory
+- Group: set of elements binary operation
+- DH works in a mulpiplicative group
+- Properties of group:
+  - Closure: a and b are elements of the group, a*b - element of the group as well, this should work for any a and b in the group
+  - Associativity - `a*(b*c)=(a*b)*c`
+  - Identity element - `a*1=a`
+  - Inverse element - `a*1/a=1`
+- Example of group: positive integers: 1,2,3,4...p-1 - p is prime number - 1: identity element
+- Prime number - can be devided by itself and 1
+- Also DH is based on modular multiplication

+### Modular arithmetic

+- why? - cryptography, cyclic structures, clock - 12 hours only, when it is 13 it "wrap up" starts from 1 again
+- Simplify working with large numbers, really big, for example 987654321987654321987654321
+- In cryptography we need to work a lot with big numbers
+- ∣x∣ — this is the absolute value (modulus), it just makes the number positive
+- x mod y — это операция по модулю ( modulo operation ), вычисляет остаток от деления числа 𝑥 на число y
+- Number after which numbers wrap around is called modulus, in clock modulus is 12
+- If modulus is 5, 6 is 1, 7 is 2....
+- 7=2mod5=5*1+2 - 2 is a remainder od deviding 7 by 5
+- 5mod3=2
+- 170=0mod17 - 170 device by 17 remainder will be 0

 ## Hash functions

 =fingerprints=message digests=digests